Pszczyna: After 1945

 Unlike the rest of Upper Silesia, Pszczyna never experienced rapid industrialization.
 The ELWO factory was expanded and a new creamery and mill were founded.
 This, however, helped to preserve the historic old town and the palace located in the city center.
+It was administratively part of the Katowice Voivodeship from 1975 until the 1998 administrative reforms.

 Population

 In 2010 Pszczyna had a population of 25,415.